mariuscojoc/cojoc-testing-playground/README.md

 5. Select "Yes" when asked to add GitHub Actions workflow.

-6. Select "Yes"" when prompted to install Playwright browsers.
+6. Select "Yes" when prompted to install Playwright browsers.

 7. Select "No" when asking to override the existing playwright.config.ts